 Figure 6: Finite-element mesh for the MoMaS 2D cases with high conductivity (light gray) and low conductivity (dark gray) subdomains, inflow and outflow zones, and observation points (OP).

 For the advective cases, reactions were calculated with an operator-splitting time step of 1 for 100 time units at the beginning of the simulation and after the boundary change at time 5000; otherwise, a time step of 5 time units was used.
 Despite the suggestion to use the maximum Courant number as an indicator for the appropriate time step with the SNIA (Carrayrou et al., 2010a), the specified time stepping was chosen because FEFLOW uses a fully implicit method for non-reactive solute transport, and the stability of the method is not limited by the Courant condition.
-Because of the faster solute fluxes in the dispersive cases, these cases were simulated with an operator-splitting time step of 0.1 for the first 20 time units of the simulation and after the boundary change; otherwise, an operator-splitting time step of 1 time unit was used.
+Because of the greater solute fluxes in the dispersive cases, these cases were simulated with an operator-splitting time step of 0.1 for the first 20 time units of the simulation and after the boundary change; otherwise, an operator-splitting time step of 1 time unit was used.
 As an indicator of grid convergence, additional runs were conducted for a refined mesh consisting of 14930 elements and 7651 nodes with the same operator-splitting time step as the dispersive cases.

 The streamline upwinding option was selected for the stabilization of solute transport.
 For the solution of the non-symmetric matrices from the transport equations, a standard iterative solver was used for the advective cases, and the direct, more stable but slightly slower PARDISO solver was used for the dispersive cases.
 A maximum error norm of 10-4 was employed as an overall convergence criterion for flow and transport.